Markoets/tickets-api/README.md

 npm start

-After that open index.html to see all the tickets and localhost:8080/docs to see the tickets api documentation.
+After that go to localhost:8088 to see all the tickets and localhost:8088/docs to see the tickets api documentation.